Study #4 Acts 6:1-15

 Why do you think cultural differences so easily lead to division, even among believers?

-2. In verse 2, we see that a larger problem is at work for the apostles.
-The apostles recognized the injustice (Hellenists vs. Hebrews) but were more concerned that the dispute might pull them away from preaching and prayer.
+2. In verse 2, the apostles recognized the injustice (Hellenists vs. Hebrews) but seemed more concerned that the dispute might pull them away from preaching and prayer.

 How do you feel about the disciples' response - giving the responsibility to other people?

-3. The apostles entrusted “table service” to others, rather than trying to do everything themselves.
+3. The apostles entrusted “table service” to seven Hellenistic Men (we can tell because their names are Greek in origin), rather than trying to do everything themselves.

 What does this decision show us about humility and leadership in the church?

-4. In verse 8, we see something surprising: Stephen, one of the men who had been set apart to serve tables, is now also “performing signs and wonders among the people,” and he is persecuted and killed for his faith.
-Before he is killed, he also preaches the gospel to those who are killing him.
+4. In verse 8, we see something surprising: Stephen, one of the men who had been set apart to serve tables, is now also “performing signs and wonders among the people.”
+He is persecuted and killed for his faith.
+Before he is killed, he preaches the gospel to those who are killing him.

 How might Stephen’s example challenge the way we view our own service or calling?